What is FactMyth.com?

 - FactMyth.com is a free to use educational tool to promote learning via technology.

-- FactMyth.com is an encyclopedia / fact-check hybrid.
+- FactMyth.com is an encyclopedia (of philosophy natural and moral) / fact-check hybrid.

-- FactMyth.com is looking at human experience and the world around us by debating just the most interesting parts.
+- FactMyth.com is looking at human experience, human knowledge, reality, and the world around us by analyzing and debating just the most interesting parts.

-- FactMyth.com is community driven, but internally moderated (to avoid the site getting hijacked by ideology and emotion).
+- FactMyth.com is community driven, as anyone can comment and refute or support an argument, but it is otherwise internally moderated (to avoid the site getting hijacked by ideology and emotion).

 - If FactMyth.com was a government, it would be a mixed-government with a representative democracy (not a pure direct democracy; this helps ensure it is immune to internet trolls).